pandas-dev/pandas/doc/source/timeseries.rst

    y[1] = np.nan
    y

-Operands can also appear in a reversed order (a singluar object operated with a Series)
+Operands can also appear in a reversed order (a singular object operated with a Series)

 .. ipython:: python